-PDF.co allows you to quickly add electronic signatures to your most important paperwork, putting even your largest business goals within reach.
-To get the most out of your electronically signed documents and greatly heighten your security, it’s best to add a digital signature into each one.
-This is not the same as an electronic signature you add with your finger, touch screen, typing, image upload or another method.
+PDF.co and PDFlite allow you to quickly add electronic signatures to your most important paperwork, putting even your largest business goals within reach.
+To get the most out of your electronically signed documents and greatly heighten your security, it’s best to add a digital signature to each one.
+This is not the same as an electronic signature you add with your finger, touch screen, typing, image upload, or another method.

 Getting your keys

 The second number, or public key/digital certificate, is provided to the document recipient.
 The recipient uses the public key to decrypt your signature and determine it is valid.
 If you don’t use a CA, you’ll need to create the digital certificate yourself through business-friendly tools like Microsoft Office and Adobe.

 Inserting and validating signatures

 Once you have your keys, the next step is to insert the secure digital signature into the document or email.
 Specific steps will vary based on the tool or company you use.
-If you receive a secure digital signature PDF, email or another document, the software you use to open the content often will allow you to validate it.
+If you receive a secure digital signature PDF, email, or another document, the software you use to open the content often will allow you to validate it.
 However, you might need to configure the software to do this automatically for you.